 Growing up white in the South especially as a female is the definition of white privilege.
 Your best friend just got a new dress?
 Good news because your mom will most likely buy you a cuter more expensive dress because it’s important to be pretty and wealthy in the South.
 You are never and I repeat never allowed to hang out alone with a black boy and even worse if you date one.
 I’ve seen people in the South complain about black people for literally being black.

-And the reason for this silence is simply because of how we were raised in regards to racism.
-It’s because growing up in the South, you are taught to think most black people are violent, criminals, and ignorant.
+And the reason for this silence is simply because of how we grew up in regards to racism.
+It’s because growing up in the South, you are taught and accustomed to think most black people are violent, criminals, and ignorant.
 But it makes sense right?
-Slavery started in the South.
-Slavery STILL happens in the South.
+Slavery started in the South and what happened after slavery “ended” is part of the reason people form this stereotype.
+If you want to learn more information on what happened after slavery, I highly recommend the movie 13th on Netflix.

 And you don’t have to post on social media to make yourself feel better about the situation.
 You don’t have to post at all, but you do need to be having these conversations with the people around you.
 The people that actually listen and value your opinion.
 Have conversations about racism with people who’s opinion you may have the power to change.

 I am trying to do my part in spreading awareness to the people that I know need it the most, and I know that’s not enough.
 So if you want to do your part, but don’t know where to start, here are is a book I recently ordered to help me understand black oppression and racism in America (especially within children), and I plan to order a new one once I’m finished.
 I’m also adding a whole list of books for white people specifically to read on racism.
-You don’t like to read?
-Here’s a list of Netflix shows to watch on Black History.
+Also including a list of Netflix shows to watch on Black History.

-We’ll never understand what it’s like to be a black person in America, but we can spread kindness and not hate.
+We’ll never understand what it’s like to be a Black person in America, but we can spread kindness and not hate.
 It’s time to treat other human beings the way you would want to be treated.
 It’s simple.
-Treat black people, trans people, gay, Asian, Hispanic, Islamic, etc in a way you would want to be treated back.
+Treat Black People, Transgender, Gay, Asian, Hispanic, Islamic, etc in a way you would want to be treated back.
 We are all human and we all have our struggles, but it’s time we truly come together and attempt to make this world a better place because right now, it’s falling apart.

 And as Jane Elliott said so well, “Every white person in this room who would be happy to be treated as this society treats our black citizens please stand.”
 And no one stood.
 Why is that?